 Owning property, especially land, used to be a luxury only for the wealthy.
-Fortunately, the barriers have slowly been lowered and more and more people have the opportunity to become homeowners and landowners.
+Fortunately, the barriers have slowly been lowered and more and more people have the opportunity to become homeowners and buy land.
 Because so many individuals own real property and property is being bought and sold every day, there's a need to have some tangible way to determine who owns a property.

 The solution?... property deeds.